scummvm/scummvm/doc/docportal/other_platforms/risc_os.rst

 .. _reporter:

 There is one additional configuration option, *enable_reporter*.
-When set to true in :doc:`../advanced_topics/configuration_file`, log messages are sent to the `!Reporter <http://www.avisoft.force9.co.uk/Reporter.html>`_ application, which can be useful to developers.
+When set to true in :doc:`../advanced_topics/configuration_file`, log messages are sent to the `!Reporter <http://www.avisoft.force9.co.uk/Reporter.html>`_ application.
+This is useful mostly for developers.

 Known issues
 ==============

-- Due to ongoing issues with executable size, releases are built without Cloud or LAN functionality.
+- ScummVM for RISC OS does not have cloud or LAN functionality.
 - FluidSynth is not supported.
-- The releases are only compatible with RISC OS 5, and not RISC OS 3, 4, or 6.
+- ScummVM is not compatible with RISC OS 3, 4 or 6.